 Then, the whole record will be completely re-processed using the refined calibrations and analysis methods developed under the current funding.
 Processing the 10km-sampled radiances has additional consequences:

-- the Global Precipitation Climatology Project (GPCP) can use the denser infrared radiance data to interpolate microwave precipitation measurements to obtain higher space-time sampling (possibly 3 hr, 25 km),
+- NASA's Global Precipitation Climatology Project (GPCP) can use the denser infrared radiance data to interpolate microwave precipitation measurements to obtain higher space-time sampling (possibly 3 hr, 25 km),

-- the Global Aerosol Climatology Project (GACP) uses the pixel-level (Level 2) ISCCP product, so the denser sampling would allow resolving smaller time intervals than monthly and
+- NASA's Global Aerosol Climatology Project (GACP) uses the pixel-level (Level 2) ISCCP product, so the denser sampling would allow resolving smaller time intervals than monthly and

 - the GEWEX Surface Radiation Budget project would have much reduced sampling noise in its radiative flux products using the denser ISCCP products.